angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 ### Simple segmentation
 #### Organization of the MM
 - Processes split into segments variable in size  (code, data, stack).
-- MM is divided into hollows and segments
+- Segments reside in contiguous MM locations.
-- Processes occupy several segments.
+- Initially MM is divided into OS segments and a big hollow.
 - Similar to dynamic partitions but $1 \text{process} \neq 1 \text{segment}$.
 #### Data Structures
 - **Hollow list**